-These giants of industry represent just three examples of companies that are successfully leveraging data to make better decisions.
-And, ultimately, these decisions result in better products, better customer experiences and—perhaps most important—better revenue.
+These industry giants represent just two examples of companies that successfully leverage data to make better decisions.
+These decisions result in:

-The flourishing relationship between data and product development and delivery is the reason why Pragmatic Institute (formerly Pragmatic Marketing) acquired The Data Incubator (TDI) in early 2019, Alexander said.
+Phil said that the flourishing relationship between data and product development and delivery is why Pragmatic Institute acquired The Data Incubator (TDI) in early 2019.

 “Here’s the reality: 80% of all customer data is wasted.
 It’s completely unused,” he said.
 “We made the decision to get into the data business to help product leaders get a better understanding of the rich repository of information available to them—and show them how to use that information to deliver better business results.
 But achieving this requires a fundamental shift in how product managers relate to and interact with data.”